Bassam Mallick

 Sugar-free diet: what it actually means and how to do it honestly

-What a sugar-free diet really means — added sugars vs natural sugars, the honest food list, the Indian sweets question, and a realistic 30-day plan.
+What a sugar-free diet really means — added vs natural sugars, where sugar hides in an Indian diet (with grams), the three honest levels, and a realistic 30-day plan you can keep.

 Editorially reviewed